marcostesvk/Network-Backup/README.md

 # Network-Backup
-Simple python script to export your wifi network passwords to .txt file
+Simple python script to export your wifi network passwords to .txt file.
+Works only on Windows.